Paranoid-Dev/Tor-Made-More-Portable/README.md

 # Usage
 Tor_Browser.exe extracts itself into a temp folder, and runs from there.

-Therefore, any changes you make to the browser, along with history and passwords etc, won't be saved.
+Therefore, any changes you make to the browser, along with history and passwords etc, won't be saved in the exe.

 Click the exe file to launch - it takes a little for the browser to launch since it is unpacking all the files - about 8 seconds for me, but it will vary on the specs of your PC